Why This Recipe Works

-- Roasting the potatoes on aluminum baking sheets conducts more heat to them, browning and crisping them better and faster.
+- Roasting the potatoes on aluminum baking sheets conducts more heat, browning and crisping them better and faster.

 3 pounds (1.4kg) sweet potatoes, peeled and cut into 1/2-inch chunks